tmp2tmp/eee/docs/runtime_errors.md

 &nbsp; &nbsp; ```vane::multifunction\_error:: invalid\_call``` &nbsp; derived from ```std::runtime\_error```.
 But not 100% compatible with the C++ language call-resolution behaviors.
-Though not 100% compatible, calling the function call operator of the co-class(FX) of a mult\_func can be useful for debugging to test at compile time whether calls on some possible combinations of argument types will generate runtime errors.
+Though not 100% compatible, calling the function call operator of the co-class(FX) of a mult\_func can be useful for debugging to test at compile time whether calls on some possible combinations of argument types will generate runtime errors of call-resolution.

 calling the function call operator of the co-class(FX) of a mult\_func is 100% of C++ language call-resolution semantics.